 Don’t fall into the trap of solely relying on Technical trading systems or strategies.
 In our opinion, trading without the Fundamentals is like riding a car blindfolded.

-No matter how good of a driver you are or how fancy your car is, driving blindfolded is a bad idea.
+It doesn’t matter how good your car is, driving with a blindfold is a bad idea.

 This doesn’t mean that Technical Analysis is bad.
 We use Technical Analysis on a daily basis in our trading.

 We just want you to understand that there is a lot more to trading than looking at price charts all day long.

 Making use of both Technical and Fundamental Analysis is VERY important.
 This will give the trader the best edge in the market.

 The above information is a very short introduction to Forex Trading for beginners.
 It provides a very broad idea of what the Forex market is and how people can participating in it.